ReSwift/ReSwift/README.md

 [![Build Status](https://img.shields.io/travis/ReSwift/ReSwift/master.svg?style=flat-square)](https://travis-ci.org/ReSwift/ReSwift) [![Code coverage status](https://img.shields.io/codecov/c/github/ReSwift/ReSwift.svg?style=flat-square)](http://codecov.io/github/ReSwift/ReSwift) [![CocoaPods Compatible](https://img.shields.io/cocoapods/v/ReSwift.svg?style=flat-square)](https://cocoapods.org/pods/ReSwift) [![Platform support](https://img.shields.io/badge/platform-ios%20%7C%20osx%20%7C%20tvos%20%7C%20watchos-lightgrey.svg?style=flat-square)](https://github.com/ReSwift/ReSwift/blob/master/LICENSE.md) [![License MIT](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/ReSwift/ReSwift/blob/master/LICENSE.md)

 ReSwift is a [Redux](https://github.com/rackt/redux)-like implementation of the unidirectional data flow architecture in Swift.
-It embraces a unidirectional data flow that only allows state mutations through declarative actions.
+ReSwift helps you to separate three important concerns of your app's components:

+- **State**: in a ReSwift app the entire app state is explicitly stored in a data structure.
+This helps avoid complicated state management code, enables better debugging and has many, many more benefits...
+- **Views**: in a ReSwift app your views update when your state changes.
+Your views become simple visualizations of the current app state.
+- **State Changes**: in a ReSwift app you can only perform state changes through actions.
+Actions are small pieces of data that describe a state change.
+By drastically limiting the way state can be mutated, your app becomes easier to understand and it gets easier to work with many collaborators.

+The ReSwift library is tiny allowing users to dive into the code, understand every single line and [hopefully contribute](#contributing).

+ReSwift is quickly growing beyond the core library, providing experimental extensions for routing and time traveling through past app states!

+Excited?
+So are we 🎉

 # Table of Contents